Murder (The Office): Synopsis

-In the cold open, Dwight Schrute (Rainn Wilson) instructs the members of the office once a year on the various "changes" that various martial arts have experienced.
-Jim Halpert (John Krasinski) pranks Dwight by asking him to demonstrate the moves on himself, because Jim reasons Dwight is the most worthy opponent for himself.
+In the cold open, Dwight Schrute instructs the members of the office once a year on the various "changes" that various martial arts have experienced.
+Jim Halpert pranks Dwight by asking him to demonstrate the moves on himself, because Jim reasons Dwight is the most worthy opponent for himself.
 Dwight ends up punching, blocking, and kicking his own attacks, and ultimately ends up punching himself in the groin, to the amusement of the members of the office.

 The members of the office learn that Dunder Mifflin is in financial trouble.
-In an attempt to get the worried staff under control, Michael Scott (Steve Carell) and Jim call a meeting to provide optimistic viewpoints, despite the steadily worsening news.
+In an attempt to get the worried staff under control, Michael Scott and Jim call a meeting to provide optimistic viewpoints, despite the steadily worsening news.
 In a moment of quick thinking, Michael pulls out a murder mystery party game called Belles, Bourbon, and Bullets and forces the rest of the staff to play along.
 The staff slowly warm up to the game.
 It is set in Savannah, Georgia, and everyone has to adopt a Southern accent.
-Thanks to Pam Halpert (Jenna Fischer), Andy Bernard (Ed Helms), and Phyllis Vance (Phyllis Smith), the game becomes a hit, and everyone present starts to play along, except for Oscar Martinez (Oscar Nunez), who tries to get updates on the situation from corporate, and Creed Bratton (Creed Bratton), who shows up late to work and flees after being told he is a suspect in a murder.
+Thanks to Pam Halpert, Andy Bernard, and Phyllis Vance, the game becomes a hit, and everyone present starts to play along, except for Oscar Martinez, who tries to get updates on the situation from corporate, and Creed Bratton, who shows up late to work and flees after being told he is a suspect in a murder.
 Jim, however, believes that the entire exercise is pointless.

-Andy decides he needs to make a move on Erin Hannon (Ellie Kemper) before the day is out, as he may otherwise never see her again due to the possible impending closure of Dunder Mifflin.
+Andy decides he needs to make a move on Erin Hannon before the day is out, as he may otherwise never see her again due to the possible impending closure of Dunder Mifflin.
 While in character, he asks Erin out for a weekend date but becomes unsure if he really asked her out or if he just simply asked out her murder mystery character, "Naughty Nelly."
 He is worried that Erin only agreed because Naughty Nelly is a promiscuous character.